haskell/pvp/pvp-faq.md

 libraries, as well as the default library with the same name as the package.

-Packages that expose multiple public libraries must consider their API to be the union of the APIs of the exposed library.
+Packages that expose multiple public libraries must consider their API to be the union of the APIs of the exposed libraries.
 This is the only way that the package can obey the PVP for all consumers, since the libraries share a version.